 Concordle - not so pretty cousin of Wordle

 You're familiar with Worlde, right?
-It's a tool (actually now there are a few of them around) that create funnily-shaped word clouds based on the words in a text.
+It's a tool (actually now there are a few of them around) that creates funnily-shaped word clouds based on the words in a text.
 Its not so pretty cousin can also create word clouds which, though not as charming as Wordle cloud, serve more functions.
 Every word is clickable and clicking on a word brings up concordances (lines from the text where the word appears in context).
 Based on these concordances you can point out different collocations of a recurrent word or useful patterns with a word which appear in a text.

 More to come:

 Google Books Ngram Viewer, Wordcount and other tools